hashicorp/design-system/website/docs/components/code-block/partials/code/how-to-use.md

 ### Limit height

 Code content uses `auto` height by default but you can opt to set a `maxHeight` value to save space.
-Vertical scrolling is enabled as part of this feature allowing users to vertical scroll to view overflowing content.
+Vertical scrolling is enabled as part of this feature allowing users to scroll vertically to view the overflowing content.

 ```handlebars
 <Hds::CodeBlock